rileyle/UCGretina/README.md

     /BeamOut/ProjectileExcitation <double> <unit>

 > Excitation energy of the beam-like reaction product.
 (The
 > target-like reaction product is not excited.)
+This energy must
-If a level scheme file
+> correspond to a state described in the level data file described
-> is used, the energy parameter is ignored.
+> below.

     /BeamOut/TargetExcitation <double> <unit>

 > Excitation energy of the target-like reaction product.
 (The
 > beam-like reaction product is not excited.)
-The energy parameter is
+This energy must
-> superseded by a level scheme file if a `/BeamOut/LevelSchemeFile`
+> correspond to a state described in the level data file described
-> command is present.
+> below.

+    /BeamOut/LevelDataFile <filename>

+> The level data file describes the discrete transitions of the
+> outgoing (beam-like or target-like) reaction product.
+Each line
+> describes a single transition, including the energy,
+> angular momentum, and lifetime of the level de-excited, and the
+> energy, angular momentum and parity change, internal conversion
+> coefficients, and gamma-ray angular distribution coefficients of the
+> transition.
+The file format is based on that of the
+> PhotonEvaporationX.X data files (described in detail in the file
+> $G4LEVELGAMMADAT/README-LevelGammaData) with three gamma-ray angular
+> distribution coefficients appended to each line.

+Optional commands related to the outgoing reaction product:

     /BeamOut/XsectFile <filename>